waynodiablo/Oystercard/thermostat/thermostat.md

 - The thermostat should color the display based on energy usage - < 18 is green, < 25 is yellow, otherwise red
 - After every temperature change, the thermostat makes a POST request to localhost:4567/temperature_change, with the new temperature

+**Make sure you make some feature tests**

+See: https://github.com/tansaku/ThermostatBDD  and note you may need to use an older version of jQuery to have the tests play well with the document.ready operation: load jquery fro this CDN rather than locally --> https://ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js (good catch James Miller!)

 ## Stage 2

-* Get the thermostat talking to a remote API to work out the temperature in order to decide whether to turn the heating on (hint, you can build your own server to provide a temperature API)
+* Get the thermostat talking to a remote API to work out the temperature in order to decide whether to turn the heating on (hint, you can build your own server to provide a temperature API) - see the video overview of Ajax for how to talk to a remote API with JQuery: https://www.youtube.com/watch?v=QDsrErWpizI

 ## Stage 3